NetworkBlockDevice/nbd/doc/proto.md

       server.
     - `NBD_REP_ERR_TLS_REQD`: The server does not wish to export this block device unless the client negotiates TLS first.
     - `NBD_REP_SERVER`: The server accepts the chosen export.

+    Additionally, if TLS has not been negotiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`)
+    to requests for exports that are unknown.
+This is so that clients that have not negotiated TLS cannot enumerate exports.

-In this case, the `NBD_REP_SERVER` message's data takes on a different interpretation than the default (so as to provide additional binary information normally sent in reply to `NBD_OPT_EXPORT_NAME`, in place of the default UTF-8 free-form string); this layout is shared with the successful response to `NBD_OPT_GO`.
+    In the case of `NBD_REP_SERVER`, the message's data takes on a different interpretation than the default (so as to provide additional binary information normally sent in reply to `NBD_OPT_EXPORT_NAME`, in place of the default UTF-8 free-form string).
 The option reply length MUST be *length of name* + 14, and the option data has the following layout:

+    - 64 bits, size of the export in bytes (unsigned)
+    - 16 bits, transmission flags.
     - 32 bits, length of name (unsigned)
     - Name of the export.
-This name MAY be different from the one given in the `NBD_OPT_SELECT` option in case the server has multiple alternate names for a single export.
+This name MAY be different from the one given in the `NBD_OPT_INFO` or `NBD_OPT_GO` option in case the server has multiple alternate names for a single export, or a default export was specified.

-      - 64 bits, size of the export in bytes (unsigned)
-      - 16 bits, transmission flags
+    The server MUST NOT fail an NDB_OPT_GO sent with the same parameters as a previous NBD_OPT_INFO which returned successfully (i.e. with `NBD_REP_SERVER`) unless in the intervening time the client has negotiated other options.
+The server MUST return the same transmission flags with NDB_OPT_GO as a previous NDB_OPT_INFO unless in the intervening time the client has negotiated other options.
+    The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or the server may fail the request, based on other options that were negotiated in the meantime.

-    - For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`.
+    For backwards compatibility, clients should be prepared to also handle `NBD_REP_ERR_UNSUP`.
 In this case, they should fall back to using `NBD_OPT_EXPORT_NAME`.

-* `NBD_OPT_GO`

-    The client wishes to terminate the negotiation phase and progress to the transmission phase.
-Possible replies from the server include:

-    - `NBD_REP_SERVER`: The server acknowledges, using the same format for the reply as in `NBD_OPT_SELECT` (thus allowing the client to receive the same transmission flags as would have been sent by `NBD_OPT_EXPORT_NAME`).
-The values of the transmission flags MAY differ from what was sent earlier in response to `NBD_OPT_SELECT`, based on other options that were negotiated in the meantime.
+    The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. is `NBD_REP_SERVER`), the client and the server both immediatedly enter the transmission phase.
 The server MUST NOT send any zero padding bytes after the `NBD_REP_SERVER` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
-After receiving this reply, the client and the server have both moved to the transmission phase; therefore, the server MUST NOT send this particular reply until all other pending option requests have had their final reply.
+After sending this reply the server MUST immediately move to the transmission phase, and after receiving this reply, the client MUST immediately move to the transmission phase;
+    therefore, the server MUST NOT send this particular reply until all other pending option requests have been sent by the server.
-    - `NBD_REP_ERR_INVALID`: No `NBD_OPT_SELECT` command was
-      previously issued during this negotiation (there is no default);
-      or, the most recent `NBD_OPT_SELECT` command resulted in an error reply (selecting a different export clears the currently selected export, even if the new export does not exist on the server); or, the most recent `NBD_OPT_SELECT` command issued during this negotiation occurred before TLS was successfully negotiated (negotiating TLS clears the selected export).
-    - Servers MAY also choose to send `NBD_REP_ERR_TLS_REQD` rather than `NBD_REP_ERR_INVALID` if no non-TLS exports are supported.
-    - Servers MUST NOT send `NBD_REP_ERR_UNSUP` as a reply to this message if they do not also send it as a reply to the `NBD_OPT_SELECT` message.

 ### `WRITE_ZEROES` extension